Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 ## Graph Structure

 We construct a knowledge graph (KG).
-The graph consists of nodes of two types, drugs and hypernodes.
+The graph consists of nodes of two types: drugs and hypernodes.
 The edges of the graph correspond to different drug combinations.
-The node feature of the drugs are based on chemical structures, and each hypernode feature signifies the side effects.
+The node features of the drugs are based on chemical structures, and each hypernode feature signifies the side effects.

 ## Chemical Structure Embeddings

-The chemical structure embeddings are extracted using MOLFORMER, a large-scale chemical language representations to capture molecular structure and properties published by IBM.
-Which employs a linear attention mechanism, coupled with highly distributed training, on sequences of 1.1 billion unlabelled molecules from the PubChem and ZINC datasets.
-The chemical language embedding were extracted for Nsides dataset, the SMILES of the drugs were used to generate the embedding to provide biological meaningful information.
+The chemical structure embeddings are extracted using MolFolmer [^5], a large-scale chemical language representation to capture molecular structure and properties published by IBM, which employs a linear attention mechanism, coupled with highly distributed training, on sequences of 1.1 billion unlabelled molecules from the PubChem and ZINC datasets.
+The chemical language embedding was extracted for the nSides dataset, and the SMILES of the drugs were used to generate the embedding to provide meaningful biological information.

 ## Introduction to SAGEConv Architecture

-SAGEConv learns node representations by aggregating information from the neighborhood of each node, which allows it to capture more complex features.
-SAGEConv uses degree-normalized aggregation function allows SAGEConv to capture more fine-grained information about the local neighborhood of each node, which can be particularly useful in tasks such as link prediction and graph classification.
+SAGEConv[^6] learns node representations by aggregating information from each node's neighborhood, allowing it to capture more complex features.
+SAGEConv uses a degree-normalized aggregation function that allows SAGEConv to capture more fine-grained information about the local neighborhood of each node, which can be particularly useful in tasks such as link prediction and graph classification.

-## Hetrograph Construction
+## Heterograph Construction

 ### Nodes